Learn how to clean a front load washer naturally. Regular cleaning boosts performance & extends the life of a front-loading washing machine!

 So here are a few tips for cleaning a front-load washer and keeping it fresh:

-How to Clean Front Load Washers
+Cleaners and How to Clean a Front Load Washer

 - 2 cups of white vinegar